Itsmewho/auction/readme.md

     - Give secoundairy password and email/sms confimation.
       - Lock location (yes/no)
 - Check login credentials and MAC-addres??.
 If no match: send accept message to,.

   - If already used combination: Skip.
   - Try to look into the possibilty for harddrive, motherboard serial combination???

 - Lock out Admin account if wrong input or MAC-addres(send email/sms to,.)

 - Lock out User account if wrong input \*3 (send email/sms)
+  - If user credentials and MAC-address do not match:
+    - Let login but show (\*) for every usefull data.
+    - Remove reset password.
+    - Remove email / phone data.

 #